 Count On Our Team to Protect Your Interests

 A will contest is a formal objection to a will which is filed with the probate court.
 Will contests typically occur when a beneficiary or intestate heir claims the will does not accurately reflect the intention of the decedent.
 Generally, only two classes of persons can contest a will.
-These are those named in the will and those that would inherit the decedent’s assets had the decedent died without a will.
+These are those named in the will and those that would inherit the decedent’s assets had the decedent died without a w

 Grounds for Contesting a Will

 In order to contest a will, the person contesting the will must have an honest and good faith belief that the will does not accurately reflect the intention of the deceased.
 The grounds for contesting a will can include, but is not limited to, fraud, duress, undue influence and lack of capacity.
 The court will evaluate a totality of the circumstances and make a ruling based upon the court’s findings.

 If you were named in a will or would inherit had the decedent died without a will, it is important that you speak with an experienced will contest attorney.
 The period in which you can file a will contest is limited.

 In certain circumstances it may not be in your best interest to contest a will.
 If the will contains a “no contest” provision and you are unsuccessful, you may forfeit all of your rights to take under the will.
 It is best to seek the advice and counsel of a knowledgeable and experienced will contest attorney who will review your issues and assist you in making the determination of whether or not to proceed with a formal objection to a will.